 an exhibit, activity, or performance requiring their

-use.
 Prior approval is required by the Event

 Exhibitors or their agents shall not injure or deface the walls or floors of the buildings, the booths, or the equipment of the booths.
 Nothing shall be posted, tacked, or otherwise attached to columns, walls, floors, or other parts of the building or furniture.
 Exhibitors may not distribute self-adhesive stickers to attendees or other exhibitors.
 Charges for the removal of any stickers will be passed on to the company distributing the stickers.
 Fire codes prevent any item or devise from being hung from or affixed to any sprinkler head or piping.
-Unless expressly permitted by the Sacramento Fire Department, no open flames are allowed.
-Any special effects, decorative displays, operating equipment, or any exhibits of questionable fire safety must first be approved by the Sacramento Fire Department before being installed.
+Unless expressly permitted by the City of Pasadena Fire Department, no open flames are allowed.
+Any special effects, decorative displays, operating equipment, or any exhibits of questionable fire safety must first be approved by the City of Pasadena Fire Department before being installed.
 Electrical equipment must be UL approved.
-Electrical wiring must conform with the Uniform Building Code and the National Electrical Code.
+Electrical wiring must conform to the Uniform Building Code and the National Electrical Code.
 All extension cords must have grounded plugs.
 Equipment considered unfit for use, including extension cords, will be prohibited.

 All decorative material, such as, but not limited to, drapes, theater curtains, signs, banners, acoustical material, hay/straw, split bamboo, plastic displays, canvas, cardboard, plastic cloth, and certain other plastic materials etc. shall be of non-flammable material or shall be treated and maintained in a flame retardant condition by means of an approved flame retardant solution applied by a contractor licensed by the California State Fire Marshals Office.
 Any decorative material that is not inherently or manufactured flame retardant (labeled) shall be subject to testing.
 Wood materials less than ¼” nominal thickness shall be treated with a flame-retardant coating in accordance with nationally recognized standards.
 A Certificate of Flame Resistance accompanied with an attached fabric sample shall be available for review by the Fire Marshal at time of floor plan submittal.
 Sisal paper, tar paper, nylon, oilcloth, etc. cannot be rendered flame retardant and are prohibited.
 Materials in violation shall immediately be removed from the building.
 Table cloths must lay flat in the immediate area of ignition sources.